-I drove about two hours to come out and support a friend whose mother passed a week or so ago.
+I drove about two hours to come out and support a friend whose mother passed a week or two earlier.

 The service itself lasted over two hours.
-Later I asked one of the members why so long.
+Later I asked one of the members as to why it took so long.
 He replied that they really do celebrate the “Life of …”.